The Bankrate promise

 Next steps for refinancing your mortgage

 If you’re considering refinancing a mortgage, shop around first and determine whether you’re able to find a deal that will lower your interest rate and save you money.
-It’s also important to consider how long you intend to be in the home, before pursuing a mortgage refinance in order to ensure the expense you’re about to undertake is truly worth it.
-And finally, be sure you’re considering all of the costs associated with refinancing and the cost to obtain the new mortgage, before proceeding.
+Consider how long you intend to be in the home to ensure the hassle and expense would be worth it (Bankrate’s refinance calculator can determine how long it would take to reach your breakeven point).
+Finally, be sure to tote up all of the costs associated with refinancing.